diasks2/confidential_info_redactor/README.md

 # Confidential Info Redactor

-A Ruby gem to semi-automatically redact confidential information from a text.
+Confidential Info Redactor is a Ruby gem to semi-automatically redact confidential information from a text.

 This gem is a poor man's named-entity recognition (NER) library built to extract (and later redact) information in a text (such as proper nouns) that may be confidential.

+It differs from typical NER as it makes no attempt to identify whether a token is a person, company, location, etc. It only attempts to extract tokens that might fit into one of those categories.

 Your use case may vary, but the gem was written to first extract potential sensitive tokens from a text and then show the user the extracted tokens and let the user decide which ones should be redacted (or add missing tokens to the list).